miemiesun/newsite4/content/posts/Interviews  Hardworking Teachers in the Pomegranate Seed Cup.md

 ### Ma Runchun

-Participated in the work in 2008, September 2014 to the present, in the Northwest University for Nationalities, School of Dance as a counselor position.
+Participated in the work in 2008, September 2014 to the present, in the Northwest Minzu University, School of Dance as a counselor position.
 He is responsible for the publicity planning and organization of the evening party.

 ## Is there any award-winning work that you are more impressed with and like?